Christiaan-C-Cupido/Mr-n-Mrs-Cyster/README.md

-## Project Title: H & F Wedding Day
+## Project Title: MR & MRS Cyster's Wedding Day
 A custom wedding website designed for a soon-to-be-married couple.
 Guests can access the site via a QR code on their invitations to view all the essential details about the big day in one beautiful and mobile-friendly space.

 ## 🎯 Project Description